0Hughman0/bonfig/README.md

-# Donfig
+# Bonfig

-Donfig aims to provide a more beautiful way to create and use configurations.
+Bonfig aims to provide a more beautiful way to create and use configurations.

 The two core ideas are:

     1. Enable the creation of configurations using a class declaration.
     2. Things are less stressful when the underlying data in a configuration is kept serialisable

-Donfig works with `configparser` to make creating configs fun:
+Bonfig works with `configparser` to make creating configs fun:

-    from donfig import PyDonfig
+    from bonfig import PyBonfig

-    class MyConfig(PyDonfig):
+    class MyConfig(PyBonfig):

         output = PySection('Output')
         A = output.PyField('a', default='foo')